erikbwu/CodeGolfHelloWorld/README.md

 Collection of shortest Hello Worlds in any language.

 Everyone is welcomed to add their solution.
+I try to accept your solution as fast as possible ;)

 ## Who can contribute
 Anyone can contribute to this repositry.